-Vehicles equipped with a tire pressure monitoring system may give an inaccurate low-pressure warning if non-TPC spec rated tires are installed on your vehicle.
+Vehicles that have a tire pressure monitoring system could give an inaccurate low-pressure warning if non-TPC Spec rated tires are installed on your vehicle.
 Non-TPC Spec rated tires may give a low-pressure warning that is higher or lower than the proper warning level you would get with TPC Spec rated tires.
-See Tire Pressure Monitor System on page 5-52.
+See Tire Pressure Monitor System on page 6-66.

 Your vehicle's original equipment tires are listed on the Tire and Loading Information Label.
-See Loading the Vehicle on page 4-35, for more information about the Tire and Loading Information Label and its location on your vehicle.
+See Loading the Vehicle on page 5-33, for more information about the Tire and Loading Information Label and its location on your vehicle.